hschwaiger-usgs/volcano-ash3d/doc/PostProc.md

 interest.
 Additionally, 3d transient data can be written in ASCII, binary or NetCDF formats.
-NetCDF is the preferred output format as the full content of the Ash3d run is written to this file, including all the information necessary to recreate the input file, the state of all environment variables controlling the run, as well as additional information about the run (date, time, user, path, hostname, etc.).
+NetCDF is the preferred output format as the full content of the Ash3d run is written to this file, including all the information necessary to recreate the input file (via the tool `Ash3d_NetCDF_GenCTR`), the state of all environment variables controlling the run, as well as additional information about the run (date, time, user, path, hostname, etc.).
 This NetCDF file also contains all the data needed to recreate any of the